2020 Chevrolet Blazer Trim Levels with Comparisons & Configurations.

 When shopping for a new Blazer, drivers will have six different trim levels and three different engines to consider.
 With all of those choices, consumers should be able to get pretty close to the ideal vehicle for their needs.
 The following breakdown of the differences between the trim levels is designed to help drivers make their decision.

-Compare the 2020 Chevrolet Blazer L vs 1LT Trim Levels.
+Compare the 2020 Chevrolet Blazer L vs 1LT Trims.
 What is the difference?

 Drivers who stick with the entry-level model of the 2020 Blazer will find a vehicle powered by a 2.5L 4-cylinder engine.
 This will produce 193-horsepower and 188 lb-ft of torque.
 There is a nine-speed automatic transmission underneath the hood as well.
 This model is only available with front-wheel-drive.
 It is equipped with what Chevrolet calls a "ride and handling suspension," which is optimized to keep things smooth over the road.